bfalk1/Riva-Backend/Assessment.md

 # Build the solution
 dotnet build

-# Run tests (no tests will run initially - you need to write them)
+# Run tests (you must implement tests first - no tests will run until you write them)
 dotnet test
 ```